 Geodesic dome homes

+A domehouse is a type of house that usually has a spherical or semi-spherical roof.
 When we think about a home normally a rectangular shape comes into mind.
 Domehouse is the modern eco-friendly construction style, which originated from Japan.
 A dome home is peculiar due to its shape of a sphere or rounded ellipsoid united in a shell framework.
 Japan is a leading country in developing sustainable housing solutions and dome houses have proven to be a successful idea for energy efficiency and severe weather resistance applied globally.

 A dome home is peculiar due to its shape of a sphere or rounded ellipsoid united in a shell framework.
 This way of construction is becoming a global trend and new approaches to its building constantly appear.